curtislarson/blog/_posts/2015-05-04-meteor-ironrouter-waitOn-server.md

 ## Client Routes File

 The client routes.js file is very simple, as the core functionality is contained in a different file.
 Basically what I am doing is returning a `Util.waitOnServer` call which will call the `testWaitOn` Meteor method on the server.
+You can optionally pass in a second argument to `Util.waitOnServer` to pass data to the Meteor method.
 Once this call returns, we can then access the data through `Util.getResponse`.

 <script src="https://gist.github.com/quackware/71290757e28d7df89540.js"></script>

 ## Util.waitOnServer

 The Util object contains all the functionality of waiting on `Meteor.call`.
 Functionality such as `getResponse` can be easily changed to something more eloquent, and you can also change the `Meteor.call` to be any async call.
+The `data` arugment from `Util.waitOnServer` is forwarded to the Meteor method here.

 <script src="https://gist.github.com/quackware/eea7818fde0cda6a35c3.js"></script>

 ## Server Code

 The server code is very simple, it just generates a random number and returns it.
+I also printed out the `data` argument passed to us from the client.
 I just wanted a way to make sure everything was being executed in the correct order.

 <script src="https://gist.github.com/quackware/703e6cf54c24f7f9b16f.js"></script>